lakshmi-nath09/Automatic-water-level-detection/README.md

 * Analog Input
 * Digital Output
 * Conditional Statements
-* Embedded Systems Basics
+* Embedded Systems

 ---

 ## 🖥️ Simulation Note

-This project is implemented and tested in a simulation environment.
+This project is developed and tested in simulation.
-It can be easily extended to real hardware with the same logic.
+The same logic can be directly implemented in real hardware.

 ---